ScottFeichter/my-react-vite-template/README.md

 npx tiged https://github.com/ScottFeichter/my-react-vite-template.git react-vite-template
 ```

-- This clones repo main branch in the directory where it is run.
+- Clones the repo main branch in the directory where it is run.

 ## How To Track